top of page

 We deliver expert-driven predictions using advanced in silico New Approach Methodologies (NAMs), notably QSAR models & Read-across to help you meet global regulatory requirements efficiently and ethically.

-In silico and QSAR predictions for pharmaceutical impurities
+QSAR predictions for Pharmaceutical impurities

-In silico and QSAR predictions for chemical substances and their mixtures
+QSAR predictions for chemical substances and their mixtures

 Chemicals